Are You Enabling Addiction in a Loved One?

 When there is someone in your life who is struggling, the last thing that you want to do is see them suffer.
 It can be a natural inclination to want to help resolve the problem or provide assistance to lessen the pain.
-When someone is in active addiction though, help from loved ones can unknowingly turn into enabling.
+When someone is in active addiction though, help from loved ones can unknowingly turn into enabling addiction.

 Addiction is a disease that affects everyone involved in one’s family or chosen family and often people fall into roles that may perpetuate alcohol or drug use.
 Loved ones may be well-meaning in their actions without realizing that they have fallen into an enabling trap.